xima-media/xima-deployer-tools/docs/TYPO3.md

 # TYPO3 Deployment

-The TYPO3 deployment describes the deployment and initialization process of a TYPO3 CMS application.
+The TYPO3 documentation describes the deployment and initialization process of a TYPO3 CMS application.

 > The deployment package is inspired by [deployer-extended-typo3](https://github.com/sourcebroker/deployer-extended-typo3).